-- 1/2 piece of paper-thin prosciutto for each thick spear of asparagus (you may bundle several thin spears)
+- 1/2 piece of very thinly sliced prosciutto for each thick spear of asparagus (you may also bundle several thin spears)

 - Asparagus (tough bottom ends snapped off)